 “I wanted to tell you that through reading God’s Word and much prayer, I prayed to Jesus to forgive me, save me and live in me through the Holy Spirit,” Miriam wrote.
 “I accepted that I am a sinner who deserves eternal death, but that through Jesus I can have eternal life with God.
 The more I read, the more I thought about things, this just felt right, and I am very happy I chose to believe God’s Word as true.”

-The decision brought peace to Miriam’s heart but threatened her immediate world.
+While deciding to follow Christ brought peace to Miriam’s heart, it also threatened her immediate world.
 She was fearful of what her Jewish family might think, concerned of what her unbelieving husband would say.
 Corresponding with Beverly had been an incredible encouragement, but she was grateful to receive a few church suggestions from Beverly.
 Even as a new believer, Miriam realized the importance of making new friends in Jesus.
 Beverly assured Miriam she would still be there for her.

 “Thank you for being here to talk with,” Miriam wrote.
 “It made all the difference.”